Homeschooling in Kentucky

 Homeschool Field Trips in Kentucky

 Taking field trips is one of the highlights of the homeschool lifestyle.
 You’ll soon discover that home education gives you the flexibility to integrate hands-on learning more often than could ever be possible in a traditional school setting.
 With so many historical, cultural, and natural sites waiting to be explored in the Bluegrass state, your next tough homeschool decision may actually be which one you want to visit first!
+Please make sure to contact each site before you plan your visit, as COVID-19 may have impacted their hours of operations.
 Find Out More: Homeschool Field Trips in Kentucky

 Why Time4Learning is the Leading Homeschool Curriculum in Kentucky